juliaslohman/electrocute/README.md

 > How does sound function?

 ## Artist Statement
-My project is inspired by early-2000s girls' toys sites like Barbie.com and Polly Pocket, and what they taught me about what it means to be a girl in the age of the internet.
+'Electrocute' is inspired by early-2000s girls' toys sites like Barbie.com and PollyPocket.com, and what they taught me about what it means to be a girl in the age of the internet.
+The project also incorporates inspirations from contemporary womxn musicians and artists that engage with egirl aesthetics or cyberfeminism, like Doja Cat, Janelle Monae, and Blake Kathryn.
+The environment of Electrocute is simultaneously nostalgic and futuristic, and completely feminine.
 ![barbiebedroom](src/assets/images/inspo/barbiesbedroom.jpg)
 ![myscenefashion](src/assets/images/inspo/myscenefashion.png)